-Our experiments were conducted on 5923 terms from a list provided by the evaluators for our funding agency.
-A term is an n-gram from one to four words; the term population is drawn from abstracts and titles of documents published within the trusted sources (Nature, Science and PNAS) in the time period from 1991 to 2007.
-Terms were filtered using a common stop word list, low frequency terms8 and common scientific terms.
-Some examples are provided in Table 4 along with the GTF value defined by Equation (1) in the Methodology section.
-We selected terms using the following methodogy.
+using the following approach.
 We tallied all documents that contain the term in its title or abstract and retained terms for which at least 10% of the computed documents came from the Elsevier collection and therefore had full text.
-This is the same method used to compute shards and thus, we knew that the shards used for prediction would not be empty when restricted only to the Elsevier collection.
-We used five-fold cross validation, with 90% of the data in each fold used for training and the rest used for testing.
-We compare our system results to the gold standard GTF values using Pearson correlation r and Spearman rank correlation ρ .
+This is the same method used to compute shards and, thus, we knew that the shards used for prediction would not be empty when restricted only to the Elsevier collection.
+We used fivefold cross-validation, with 90% of the data in each fold used for training and the rest used for testing.
+We compared our system results to the gold standard GTF values using Pearson correlation r and Spearman rank correlation $\rho$ .

-For analysis, we categorized the features as metadata or full text features.
-Earlier experiments on development data showed that time series analysis over argumentative zoning, sentiment and coauthorship was not helpful; given that time series analysis is computationally expensive, we did not include these features in the evaluation.
+For analysis, we categorized the features as metadata or full-text features.
+Earlier experiments on development data showed that time series analysis over AZ, sentiment, and coauthorship was not helpful; given that time series analysis is computationally expensive, we did not include these features in the evaluation.